pravsels/deepwork_with_deepseek/README.md

 # Deepwork with Deepseek

-Block distraction sites for a specific duration.
+Block distractive sites for a specific duration.

 Change permission to run as root